 Silly Titles are Fertilizer for Fraud

-She’s still out there in the market, describing herself as a cultural alignment specialist, supporting 21st Century leaders and executives to drive business growth.
+She describes herself as a cultural alignment specialist, supporting 21st Century leaders and executives to drive business growth.
 In the extensive blurb about herself, she writes, I was born to educate leaders.

-And sometimes, even when the selecting manager becomes increasingly concerned or embarrassed about their mistake, they can try to hide it and hope the person will justify their decision.
+And sometimes, even when the selecting manager becomes increasingly concerned or embarrassed about their mistake, they can try to hide it and hope the person will ‘change’ and justify their decision.
 The incumbent may well survive probation.
-It takes a robust soul to call out the faker, and by then, the candidate has gathered another line on their CV and possibly a decent pay out, if they are sent packing.
+It takes a robust soul to call out the faker, and by then, the candidate has gathered another line on their CV and if they are sent packing, they can even bank a decent pay out.
+This cycle happens over and over again.
+I’ve watched managers trying to make a silk purse out of a sow’s ear because they just couldn’t say, ‘I think I got it wrong.
+I think I was duped”.
+And I’ve been as guilty.
+This is how all cons succeed.

 You might think, ‘well, what’s the harm really?
 We’ve always had people who talk their way into positions they were not fit to hold’.
 But there are dangers beyond the inane job title or airbrushed CV, and it’s not just about the casual destruction of modesty and integrity.

-When CV lies become normalised, fraud will inevitably flourish.
+When CV lies become normalized, fraud will inevitably flourish.
 Calling yourself something you cannot possibly be, like a cultural transformation expert, is not far away from making other claims, to licenses, certificates or qualifications you do not have, or handing over fake references, or writing creatively about lengths of service and former employers.

 1 thought on “Silly Titles are Fertilizer for Fraud”